lowRISC/opentitan/hw/ip/kmac/doc/_index.md

 Keccak round logic has two phases inside.
 Theta, Rho, Pi functions are executed at the 1st phase.
 Chi and Iota functions run at the 2nd phase.
-If the compile-time Verilog parameter `EnMasking` is not set, the first phase and the second phase run at the same cycle.
+If the compile-time Verilog parameter `EnMasking` is not set, i.e., if masking is not enabled, the first phase and the second phase run at the same cycle.

-If the masking feature is enabled, Keccak round logic stores the intermediate state after processing the 1st phase.
+If masking is enabled, the Keccak round logic stores the intermediate state after processing the 1st phase.
-The stored value are fed into the Chi function at the next cycle.
+The stored values are then fed into the 2nd phase computing the Chi and Iota functions.
-Chi function implements [Domain-Oriented Masking (DOM) AND][] logic inside to protect against the 1st order SCA attacks.
+The Chi function leverages first-order [Domain-Oriented Masking (DOM)][] to aggravate SCA attacks.
-The DOM AND logic needs entropy to disperse the power peaks.
-Chi function moves forward only when there is valid entropy.

-The 2nd phase takes a least two cycles due to the intrinsic behavior of DOM AND logic.
+To balance circuit area and SCA hardening, the Chi function uses 800 instead 1600 DOM multipliers but the multipliers are fully pipelined.
+The Chi and Iota functions are thus separately applied to the two halves of the state and the 2nd phase takes in total three clock cycles to complete.
+In the first clock cycle of the 2nd phase, the first stage of Chi is computed for the first lane halves of the state.
+In the second clock cycle, the new first lane halves are output and written to state register.
+At the same time, the first stage of Chi is computed for the second lane halves.
+In the third clock cycle, the new second lane halves are output and written to the state register.

+The 800 DOM multipliers need 800 bits of fresh entropy for remasking.
-If the entropy is not ready, it may not complete the DOM AND.
+If fresh entropy is not available, the DOM multipliers do not move forward and the 2nd phase will take more than three clock cycles.
-Processing a Keccak_f (1600 bit state) takes a total of 72 cycles (24 rounds X 3 cycles/round) including the 1st and 2nd phases.
+Processing a Keccak_f (1600 bit state) takes a total of 96 cycles (24 rounds X 4 cycles/round) including the 1st and 2nd phases.

-If the masking compile time option is enabled, Keccak round logic requires an additional 1600 bit to store the state value partially inside DOM AND logic.
+If the masking compile time option is enabled, Keccak round logic requires an additional 3200 flip flops to store the intermediate half state inside the 800 DOM multipliers.
 In addition to that Keccak round logic needs two sets of the same Theta, Rho, and Pi functions.
 As a result, the masked Keccak round logic takes more than twice as much as area than the unmasked version of it.